Motion-Boundary-Driven Unsupervised Surgical Instrument Segmentation in Low-Quality Optical Flow: Experiments

 \subsection{Implementation Details}

-For our model, we chose the RCF framework~\cite{Lian_2023_CVPR} as our backbone, leveraging a ResNet50~\cite{he2016deep} for feature extraction, which feeds into both a segmentation and a residual prediction head.
-The optical flow is derived using the RAFT model, pretrained on synthetic datasets FlyingChairs~\cite{dosovitskiy2015flownet} and FlyingThings~\cite{mayer2016large}, without any human-annotated data.
-Our implementation is based on PyTorch and runs on a single NVIDIA A100-PCIE-40GB GPU.
-We maintain a batch size of 8, applying the $h = 6$ hard cases to ensure frame-level supervision quality.
-For boundary dilation, a kernel size of $d = 7$ is used.
+We chose the RCF framework~\cite{Lian_2023_CVPR} as the backbone for our model, leveraging a ResNet50~\cite{he2016deep} for feature extraction, which feeded into both a segmentation and a residual prediction head.
+The optical flow was derived using the RAFT model, pretrained on synthetic datasets - FlyingChairs~\cite{dosovitskiy2015flownet} and FlyingThings~\cite{mayer2016large}, without any human-annotated data.
+Our implementation was based on PyTorch and runs on a single NVIDIA A100-PCIE-40GB GPU.
+The batch size was set to 8, with the $h = 6$ hard cases to ensure frame-level supervision quality.
+For boundary dilation, a kernel size of $d = 7$ was used.